ablestack/reactive-domain-objects/TECHNICAL.md

   targetedNodeOptions: [
     {
       sourceNodeMatcher: { nodePath: 'collectionOfBar' }, // *2
-      domainCollection: { makeDomainModel: (sourceNode: Bar) => new BarDomainModel() }
+      domainCollection: { makeRDO: (sourceNode: Bar) => new BarRDO() }
     }
   ],
 };

 // INSTANTIATE
-const fooSimpleDomainModel = new FooDomainGraphSimple();
+const fooSimpleRDO = new FooDomainGraphSimple();
 const graphSynchronizer = new GraphSynchronizer(syncOptions); // Note - passing in sync options here

 // SYNC
-graphSynchronizer.smartSync({ rootDomainNode: fooSimpleDomainModel, rootSourceNode: fooSourceJSONSimple });
+graphSynchronizer.smartSync({ rootDomainNode: fooSimpleRDO, rootSourceNode: fooSourceJSONSimple });

 ```

-> Note: **Domain Model Instantiation**
+> Note: **RDO Instantiation**
 >
-> 1.  \* Because the BarDomainModel type lives in a parent collection, it will need to be dynamically instantiated as corresponding source collection items are created.
+> 1.  \* Because the BarRDO type lives in a parent collection, it will need to be dynamically instantiated as corresponding source collection items are created.
 As such, a corresponding 'make' function needs to be supplied to the GraphSynchronizer
 >
-> 2.  \* There are several ways the make function for a Domain Model can be supplied to the GraphSynchronizer:
+> 2.  \* There are several ways the makeRDO function can be supplied to the GraphSynchronizer:
 >
 >     - As with the above example, a make method can be contained in an Options object, and mapped to the corresponding JSON node by specifying the `nodePath`
 >     - A make method can be contained in an Options object, and mapped to the corresponding JSON node by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).
->     - The 'IDomainModelFactory' interface can be implemented by the containing collection in the Domain Model
+>     - The 'IRDOFactory' interface can be implemented by the containing collection
 >
 >     See the [configuration options documentation](TODO) for more information

 ## General Usage Notes & Tips

-- Domain Models must be instantiated with properties initialized to non-undefined values.
+- RDOs must be instantiated with properties initialized to non-undefined values.
 Use strict TypeScript compile option to help enforce this
 - A LOG_LEVEL value can be set in a .env file to turn on logging: `# 0:off, 1:error, 2:warn, 3:info, 4:debug, 5:trace`

 ## GraphSynchronizer

 The GraphSynchronizer class is at the center of the reactive-domain-graphs library.
-An instance of this class allows a Domain Model graph to be synchronized with a source JSON graph via the smartSync method.
-The GraphSynchronizer tracks the source JSON previous state, and used it, along with several other optimizations, to perform efficient synchronizations and, importantly, only update the Domain Model graph nodes where changes have been detected.
+An instance of this class allows a Reactive Domain Graph to be synchronized with a source JSON graph via the smartSync method.
+The GraphSynchronizer tracks the source JSON previous state, and used it, along with several other optimizations, to perform efficient synchronizations and, importantly, only update the RDO nodes where changes have been detected.

 > Note: **Equality Checking**
 > By default the [@wry/equality](https://github.com/benjamn/wryware/tree/master/packages/equality) comparer is used.
 This was chosen because: